aliirfaan/laravel-simple-otp/README.md

         $modelId = 1;
         $yourExampleModelObj = App\ExampleModel::find($modelId);

-        // generate OTP, it will return hashed/unhashed based on configuration key otp_should_encode
+        // generate OTP, it will return an array with otp_code and otp_hash key
         $otpCode = $otpHelperService->generateOtpCode();

         // model type can be anything but it must be unique if you want to send OTP to multiple model classes